Bistro Chicken

 • Stir in the undrained canned stewed tomatoes, Zesty Italian dressing, and tomato paste to the skillet.

-• Season the chicken breasts on both sides with the salt and pepper.
-Place the chicken breasts in the skillet, making sure they’re nestled into the sauce.
+• Season the chicken breasts on both sides with salt and pepper.
+Place the chicken breasts in the skillet, making sure they're nestled into the sauce.
 Cover the skillet, reduce the heat to medium-low, and let everything simmer for 12 minutes.
 Check that the chicken is cooked through before moving on to the next step.

 • Once the chicken is done, sprinkle the shredded mozzarella cheese and crumbled bacon over the top.
 Continue to simmer, uncovered this time, for an additional 5 minutes or until the cheese is melted and bubbly.
+Garnish with chopped parsley if desired.

 Notes